aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Lang/Elements of Style by Strunk and White.md

 ---
 date created: Saturday, August 31st 2024, 10:12 pm
-date modified: Saturday, August 31st 2024, 10:12 pm
+date modified: Friday, September 6th 2024, 8:38 pm
 share: true
 ---
-# Elements of Style

-by Strunk and White
+# Elements of Style by Strunk and White

 ### Introduction

 - Instructions like a sergeant giving instructions:
 	- "Do not join independent clauses with a comma." ([[#^Rule-5|Rule 5.]])
 	- "Use active voice." ([[#^Rule-14|Rule 14.]])
 	- "Omit needless words!" ([[#^Rule-17|Rule 17.]])
 - The times had a headline: `Charles' Tonsils out.` But [[#^Rule-1|Rule 1.]] says to form possessive singular of nouns by adding `'s` no matter the final consonant
 - Style rules are a bit of a matter of preference

 ### Chapter 1 - Elementary Rules of Usage

 #### Form the possessive singular of nouns by adding 's ^Rule-1

 Form the possessive singular of nouns